3F/web.vsCE/_doc/Examples/Overriding.md

 ![Exit command](../../Resources/examples/cmds/menu.png)

-And how about of next actions below instead of original exit:
+And how about to set actions below instead of original:

 * Copy all data from VS Output Window.
 * Then create new text file, open and activate it.